immannan/elasticsearch/md/Lab_10.md

 ./metricbeat -e
 ```

-**Note:** You will get error message because we have enabled mongodb and redis but they are not installined in the lab environment.
+**Note:** You will get error message because we have enabled mongodb and redis but they are not installed in the lab environment.

 Once Metricbeat is started, it loads sample Kibana dashboards and
 starts shipping metrics to Elasticsearch.
 To